THE UNIVERSITY OF JOHANNESBURG (“THE UJ”) LAW CLINIC 1981 – present

 All our achievements over the years can only be ascribed to the dedication, and persistence of the law clinic attorneys and past directors, who had to overcome many obstacles to create an awareness of the value of clinical legal education at institutional level.
 We strive to continue increasing the momentum of the Law Clinic to add even more value to LLB students’ training and learning experience at the Faculty of Law.

 The Law Clinic at the UJ formally opened its doors to the public in February 1981 with 18 students.
-The Dean of the Faculty of Law, Professor Patrick O’ Brien, was one of those very first students who rendered free legal service to the community.
+The former Dean of the Faculty of Law, and member of the MEC of the University of Johannesburg, Professor Patrick O’ Brien, was one of those very first students who rendered free legal service to the community.
 The main aims of the Law Clinic developed with time and experience gained and eventually, in conjunction with the rendering of free legal services, the training of law students in a clinical environment dealing with live clients became one of its main points of focus.
 Over the years the Law Clinic also ventured into areas such as Hillbrow.

 In the past many community projects such as advice to senior citizens at old age homes, to name but one, had been run successfully and the National Diploma in Law (Paralegal Studies) – (NDL) had been successfully developed and supervised by the Law Clinic.
 The core business of the Law Clinic is now two-fold, namely clinical legal education of final year LLB students and providing legal services to those who cannot otherwise afford legal representation and advice.